- Domestic Animals in Iceland

 With the European countryside ravaged by war, Icelandic wool was in high demand.
 The wealth that came from sheep products during these four years helped propel Iceland into becoming the modern nation it is today.

-There are approximately 800,000 sheep in Iceland, well over two times more than there are people.
+There are approximately 800,000 sheep in Iceland, more than double the number of people.

-Their wool is used to create unique handicrafts, such as the Icelandic sweater, otherwise called a ‘Lopapeysa,’ and their meat is featured in almost all traditional dishes that do not have fish.
+Their wool is used to create unique handicrafts, such as the Icelandic sweater, otherwise called a “Lopapeysa.”
+Their meat features in almost all traditional dishes that do not have fish.

-Perhaps the nation’s most classic dish is the lamb soup, which is world-renowned.
+Perhaps the nation’s most classic dish is lamb soup, which is world-renowned.

-The reason that the Icelandic lamb tastes as delicious as it does is rather morbid.
-The sheep are free-roaming throughout summer, and they graze on Icelandic thyme, unwittingly flavoring their meat while they are still alive.
+The reason Icelandic lamb tastes as delicious as it does is rather morbid.
+The sheep are free-roaming throughout summer, and they graze on Icelandic thyme, unwittingly flavoring their meat while they’re still alive.

 Photo by Ulf Bodin